elastic/kibana/platform/src/server/saved_objects/README.md

 ---------
 Security needs to apply its own metadata and global mappings for many (and maybe all) saved objects.
 The implementation of this is in flux.

-When the security plugin starts up, it needs to apply these mapping changes.
-We don't know in advance of the plugin starting up whether we need to write this metadata, so tt makes sense that it happens on startup.
+When Security starts up, it needs to apply these mapping changes.
+We don't know in advance of the plugin starting up whether we need to write this metadata, so it makes sense that it happens on startup.
 Security should own these mappings.

-However, tthe security plugin doesn't have to update all the saved objects when it starts up.
+However, the security plugin doesn't have to update all the saved objects when it starts up.
 It should handle a lack of metadata, the lack of a Space id, and data pertaining to OLS.
 Saved Objects can go through an ownership claiming phase, where they start out where anyone can access them; then an app can claim ownership of some objects, and OLS metadata gets applied to them.
 Additionally, if an object has no `space_id`, it and all its child objects are globally available.
 (Implementation here may change.)

 In the current world, Security deals directly with Elasticsearch mappings, applying those mappings directly into the `.kibana` index.
 Essentially we're allowing the type details to leak into the security plugin from the current saved objects client.
 Our saved object details leak outside of their abstractions because that's the only way to make real changes to them, in Elasticsearch.